murediane/tekana-ewallet/README.md

 - Gather feedback post-go-live.
 - Plan for implementation of the fix and new features based on feedback.

-## 14. Documentation & Knowledge Transfer
+## 14. Documentation
 - Maintain updated documentation.
-- Ensure knowledge transfer among the team.
+- Ensure all team members are on the same page.

 ## 15. Final Review & Go-Live
 - Conduct a final review with stakeholders.
 - Roll out the system fully with a rollback plan in place.

 ## 16. Post Go-Live Support
-- Provide support for all issues that are reported  post-go-live.
+- Provide support for all issues that are reported by clients.
 - Plan for regular reviews and updates.